Rainbow Arborescence Conjecture: Introduction

-Throughout the paper, $G$ is a digraph on the vertex set $V$ of size $n \ (\ge 2)$ that is obtained as the disjoint union of $k \ (\ge 1)$ arborescences $A_1, A_2, \dots, A_k$ on $V$, where each index $i \in [k]$ is called a \emph{color}.
-Note that $G$ may have parallel arcs of different colors.
-A subgraph of $G$ is often identified with its arc set.
-A subgraph $B$ of $G$ is called \emph{rainbow} if $|B \cap A_i| \le 1$ for all $i \in [k]$.
-An arborescence in $G$ is said to be \emph{spanning} if its vertex set is $V$.
-Yokoi~\cite[Open Problem: Rainbow Arborescence Problem]{de2019combinatorial} proposed the following conjecture.
+Let $G$ be a digraph on a vertex set $V$ of size $n\geq 2$, formed as the disjoint union of $\ell\geq 1$ spanning arborescences $A_1,\dots,A_{\ell}$, where each $i\in [\ell]$ represents a \emph{color}; parallel arcs of different colors may occur.
+For ease of discussion, we identify subgraphs with their arc sets and call a subgraph $A$ \emph{rainbow} if $|A\cap A_i|\le 1$ for every $i\in [\ell]$.
+To build some intuition for the rainbow arborescence conjecture, let us first present some further variants.